 In the event of a charge of sexual harassment, Montana State University-Northern and the Montana University System will, in general, be unsympathetic to a defense based upon consent when the facts establish that a power differential existed between the parties involved.

-the time a student is assigned to a faculty member or a staff member is assigned
+time a student is assigned to a faculty member or a staff member is assigned to a

-to a supervisor.
-It is also recognized that such a relationship may exist between
+supervisor.
+It is also recognized that such a relationship may exist between co-employees

-co-employees prior to the time when one of those employees becomes the supervisor
+prior to the time when one of those employees becomes the supervisor of the other.

-of the other.
-An amorous relationship is recent if it is ongoing or has been in existence
+An amorous relationship is recent if it is ongoing or has been in existence at any

-at any time within the six (6) months immediately preceding the assignment of the
+time within the six (6) months immediately preceding the assignment of the student

-student or supervisee to the faculty or staff member.
-Where the faculty or staff
+or supervisee to the faculty or staff member.
+Where the faculty or staff member has,

-member has, or has had, a recent amorous relationship with the student or supervisee
+or has had, a recent amorous relationship with the student or supervisee the following

 - If, at all possible, the student should be advised in his or her course selections to avoid course sections taught by the instructor with whom the student has or has had a recent consensual relationship.
 Efforts should likewise be made not to place a subordinate under the supervision of a supervisor who has or has had a recent amorous relationship with the subordinate.

-faculty member or for the supervisee to avoid the supervision of the supervisor,
+member or for the supervisee to avoid the supervision of the supervisor, the faculty

-the faculty member shall advise his or her department chair or director and that
+member shall advise his or her department chair or director and that chair or director

-chair or director shall advise his or her supervisor of the present or recent consensual
+shall advise his or her supervisor of the present or recent consensual amorous relationship

 - The department chair shall appoint another instructor to evaluate the student’s written work, such as essays, research papers, essay tests, or any other major academic projects upon which the student’s grade will be determined.